Save 25% or More on Your Kafka Costs | Take the Confluent Cost Savings Challenge

 The goal is to simplify stream processing enough to make it accessible as a mainstream application programming model for asynchronous services.
 This plays out in a bunch of ways, but there are three big areas I think are worth exploring in a little detail in this post:

 Let’s dive into each of those areas.

 The first aspect of how Kafka Streams makes building streaming services simpler is that it is cluster and framework free—it is just a library (and a pretty small one at that).
+Kafka Streams is one of the best Apache Storm alternatives.
 You don’t need to set up any kind of special Kafka Streams cluster and there is no cluster manager, nimbus, daemon processes, or anything like that.
 If you have Kafka there is nothing else you need other than your own application code.
 Your app code will coordinate with Kafka to handle failures, divvy up the processing load amongst instances, and rebalance load dynamically if more instances start up.

 I’ll walk through why I think this is important and give a little bit of the journey we went through in understanding the importance of this model.